 Christine Renée Kralik

-Adjunct Professor of Cello and member of Quartet Nova at Angelo State University Dr. Christine Renée Kralik is a thriving young professional cellist who received her Doctorate of Musical Arts with an emphasis in cello performance from Texas Tech University in May of 2018.
-She holds a Masters in Music from the Cleveland Institute of Music and a Bachelor of Music from the University of Utah.
+Dr. Christine Renée Kralik is the Cello Professor at the University of Mississippi where she teaches applied Low Strings and is the Music Appreciation class coordinator.
+Previously she was the adjunct cello instructor at Angelo State University in San Angelo, Texas.
+Dr. Kralik is a thriving young professional cellist who received her Doctorate of Musical Arts with an emphasis in cello performance from Texas Tech University in May of 2018.
+She holds a Masters in Music from the Cleveland Institute of Music and a Bachelor of Music from the University of Utah, where she was also named as the Outstanding Senior.
 She studied cello performance with Jeffrey Lastrapes at Texas Tech University, Cleveland Orchestra cellist Richard Weiss at the Cleveland Institute of Music, and Utah Symphony cellist Pegsoon Whang at the University of Utah.

 Master’s degree from Duquesne University Bachelor’s degree from the Peabody Conservatory of the Johns Hopkins University